raymonelina/aws-lambda-stock-daily/README.md

 1. Create and configure an S3 bucket for storing stock data.
 2. Create a secret in AWS Secrets Manager for your Alpaca API credentials.
 3. Create an IAM role for the Lambda function with the necessary least-privilege permissions.
+4. Create an Amazon ECR repository.
-4. Build and push the Docker image to Amazon ECR.
+5. Build and push the Docker image to Amazon ECR.
-5. Create and configure the AWS Lambda function using the container image.
+6. Create and configure the AWS Lambda function using the container image.
-6. Create an Amazon EventBridge rule to schedule the Lambda function's execution.
+7. Create an Amazon EventBridge rule to schedule the Lambda function's execution.